 The Housing Ombudsman will determine if there has been any maladministration in the handling of the complaints.
 You can find out more about the Housing Ombudsman on its website www.housing-ombudsman.org.uk where you can also find published determinations.

 As a member of the Housing Ombudsman, we must complete a self-assessment against their Complaint Handling Code.
-We publish this on our website, and you can find our latest self-assessment here:

 Watch this space

 Over the next 12 months, there are some key changes taking place within Housing Services.
 These are: